 Discounted Registration Rate for Patient Advocates (for non-exhibitors)

 Registration for the 2022 ASCO Annual Meeting is now open!
 Patient advocates may register to attend in person at a reduced rate.
 Registration is free for patient advocates who choose to participate online only.
 Patient Advocate members of ASCO may register on the meeting website and do not need approval.

-Patient advocacy organizations may register up to four representatives to attend ASCO's Annual Meeting at a reduced registration rate.
-Each individual must be approved by ASCO staﬀ in order to register at this reduced rate.
-Those that are approved will receive a registration code and instructions.
-Registration rates, deadlines, criteria, and instructions are available on the Patient Advocate Information section of the ASCO Annual Meeting website.
+Those interested in registering, and not currently patient advocate members of ASCO, will need to submit a CV, bio-sketch, or resume to firstname.lastname@example.org.
+Each individual must be approved by ASCO staﬀ in order to register under this reduced rate category.
+Those who are approved will receive a registration code and instructions.
+This registration category is reserved exclusively for patient advocates and is not intended for medical professionals.
+More information, including eligibility criteria and instructions are available on the Patient Advocate section of the ASCO Annual Meeting website, under 'Special Rate Categories.'

 Patient Advocate Lounge – Room S402, McCormick Place

 The Patient Advocate Lounge is reserved for attendees who are registered as patient advocates or patient advocate exhibitors.
 It is a designated space where advocates can gather to take a break, network with others, peruse patient education materials, and attend special events.